 The HDF5 library has two aggregators.
 Each aggregator manages a block of contiguous bytes in the file that have not been allocated previously.
 One aggregator allocates space for file metadata from the block it manages; the other aggregator handles allocations for raw data.
 The maximum number of bytes in each aggregator’s block is tunable.

-If the library’s allocation request exceeds the maximum number of bytes an aggregator’s block can contain, the aggregator cannot fulfill the request.
+If the library’s allocation request exceeds the maximum number of bytes an aggregator’s block can contain, the aggregator cannot fulfill the request and the request falls through to the virtual file driver level.
 After space has been allocated from an aggregator’s block, that space it is no longer managed by the aggregator.
 Unallocated bytes continue to be managed by the aggregator.

 When an aggregator cannot fulfill an allocation request from the remaining space in its block, it requests a new block of contiguous bytes and any unallocated blocks that remain in the existing block become free space.

 Virtual File Driver

-The HDF5 library’s virtual file driver dispatches requests for additional space to the allocation routine of the file driver associated with the HDF5 file.
+The HDF5 library’s virtual file driver dispatches requests for additional space to the allocation routine of the file driver associated with an HDF5 file.
 For example, if the H5FD_SEC2 file driver is being used, its allocation routine will increase the size of the single file on disk that stores the HDF5 file contents to accommodate the additional space that was requested.

 File Space Management Strategies